estesthebestes/food-provide/README.md

  - Implemented a cart system: Can add to cart and remove from cart.
 The cart also shows the total price of all of the items that are currently in the cart.
  - Connected to MongoDB
  - Can log in to accounts that are in Database
- - On the main page with the products, items are being correctly displayed in their cards.
+ - On the main page with the products, items are being displayed in their cards.
 Currently using stock photos which will be replaced by photos that I own.